ForEvolve/ForEvolve.OperationResults/README.md

 This project is a placeholder until I migrate the code here.

-The latest source code is available in that commit: https://github.com/ForEvolve/ForEvolve-Framework/tree/a3a0c62642824e8a8cace1e4ad6f12f3a80f3d09
+The latest source code is available in the following commit, under `src/ForEvolve.OperationResults`: https://github.com/ForEvolve/ForEvolve-Framework/tree/a3a0c62642824e8a8cace1e4ad6f12f3a80f3d09

 The NuGet Packages are available: